aredridel/i18n-talk/talk.md

 ----

+## Remember

 # Dense writing is hard to read

-^ As web developers we can assume that people don't read.
+^ As developers we can assume that people don't read; this is particularly true of application developers.
 If there's a message, or something unique, people will stop to read, but in general, humans take lots of approaches to interacting with the world and reading isn't actually the primary one.

 ^ We experiment, we explore, we highlight things as we read, we click buttons to see what they do.
 We rarely read without interacting.
+The richer the environment, the more people will interact with it over reading any given text.

 ------